 - Sit with your feet flat on the floor or on a footrest.

 - Change how you sit every few minutes

 - Lose any excess weight

 It used to be thought that bed rest would help you recover from a bad back, but it’s now recognized that people who remain active are likely to recover more quickly.
-This may be difficult at first if the pain is severe, but moving around as frequent as possible you and aiming to do a little more each day can help to ease back ache.
+This may be difficult at first if the pain is severe, but moving around as frequently as possible you and aiming to do a little more each day can help to ease backache.

-The most important and relevant question, how do you take care of your spine?
+The most important and relevant question, is how do you take care of your spine?

-The spine is among the most important components of the human body, and plays a number of different roles in daily function.
-Avoiding injury to the spine and promoting optimal spinal health are essential to preserving proper function and supporting optimal quality of life for patients of all ages.
+The spine is among the most important components of the human body and plays a number of different roles in daily function.
+Avoiding injury to the spine and promoting optimal spinal health is essential to preserving proper function and supporting optimal quality of life for patients of all ages.

 AMERICAN SPINE CENTER

 Timing: 9am until 9pm, Saturday to Thursday.